La Reforma: Freedom of religion

 One of the major issues brought up during the constituent congress was that of religious toleration.
 The Catholic religion had been one of the three leading principles in the Plan of Iguala.
 Subsequently, Mexico was founded as and remained a confessional state with Catholicism as the sole religion permitted ever since the Constitution of 1824.

-Deputy Lafragua, a liberal and one of Comonfort's ministers, actually argued against religious toleration, making the case that the nation was not ready for it, and feared the measure would simply provoke social upheaval.
+Deputy Lafragua, a liberal and one of Comonfort's ministers, actually argued against religious toleration by making the case that the nation was not ready for it, and he feared that the measure would simply provoke social upheaval.
 Concerns about affecting social cohesion by removing the exclusivity of Catholicism were an important theme during the debates on the topic.

 A notable issue being brought up by proponents of religious toleration was that it would promote European immigration.
 LaFragua assured the congress that he was a proponent of immigration, but he made the case that it was not the lack of religious toleration that impeded immigration but rather the lack of security and good roads.
-Liberal Deputy Mata argued that religious intolerance was the only obstacle in the way of European immigration, and cited the case of a group of German colonists, consisting of thirty thousand families considering immigrating to Mexico in the wake of the 1848 Revolution, and yet ultimately opted to go to the United States due to Mexico's lack of both religious freedom and trial by jury.
+The liberal Deputy Mata argued that religious intolerance was the only obstacle in the way of European immigration, and he cited the case of a group of German colonists, consisting of thirty thousand families, which considered immigrating to Mexico in the wake of the 1848 Revolution but ultimately opted to go to the United States because of Mexico's lack of both religious freedom and trial by jury.
 Deputy Francisco Zarco argued that European settlement of Mexican California could have prevented the United States from annexing that territory.
 He defended Deputy Mata's claims on German immigration and added his own experience in working with the Prussian minister to highlight the importance of religious toleration to the immigration question.

-The issue of religious toleration was referred back to a committee in August 1855, and the question was ultimately shelved by January 1856.
+The issue of religious toleration was referred to a committee in August 1855, and the question was ultimately shelved by January 1856.
 The new constitution would ultimately not explicitly promise freedom of religion, yet in contrast to previous constitutions, it did not declare Catholicism the sole religion of the land, leading to a de facto state of religious freedom.